rheachandok/DL_Final_Proj/README.md

 $$
 \text{min } \sum_{t=1}^{N} \text{MSE}(\text{Prober}(\hat{e}_t), (x,y)_t)
 $$

+The smaller the MSE loss on the probing validation dataset, the better our learned representations are at capturing the particular information we care about - in this case the agent location.
+(We can also probe for other things such as wall or door locations, but we only focus on agent location here).

 The evaluation code is already implemented, so you just need to plug in your trained model to run it.